jang33013-ops/Comp359-Assignment3/WORKLOG.md

 # COMP359 — Assignment 3: Work Log

-This file documents the **process** of building each part of the assignment — what was run, what came out, what went wrong, and how it was fixed.
+This file documents the **process** of building each part of the assignment: what was run, what came out, what went wrong, and how it was fixed.
 Screenshots are included as direct evidence of the terminal output at each stage.

 ---